WindAFlame/WebProjectPattern/README.md

-# Material Design Lite - Online Template
+# Material Design Lite With UI.Router- Online Template

 _This is a project with all dependancies from CDNJS._
+*Need server to Work.*

 # Dependancies